maximbaz/wluma/README.md

 In order to access backlight devices, `wluma` must either run as `root`, or preferrably instead you should add your user to `video` group in combination with installing the supplied `90-wluma-backlight.rules` udev rule (don't forget to reboot thereafter).

+Alternatively, the above steps are not required if your system uses `elogind` or `systemd-logind` as they provide a safe interface for unprivileged users to control device's brightness through `dbus`.

 ## Configuration

 The `config.toml` in repository represents default config values.
 To change them, copy the file into `$XDG_CONFIG_HOME/wluma/config.toml` and adjust as desired.